 B.A., cum laude, 2001

 ADMISSIONSNew York (2006)

 Nick also recently contributed to the Firm’s discovery efforts in In re Genworth Financial Inc. Securities Litigation.
-The case alleges that Genworth, the largest seller of long-term care insurance in the U.S., misled investors about the true state of its deteriorating long-term care business.
+The case alleged that Genworth misled investors about the true state of its deteriorating long-term care insurance business.
 On May 1, 2015, U.S. District Judge James R. Spencer denied defendants’ motion to dismiss.
 The parties reached a settlement of $219 million, establishing a record for securities litigations in the Eastern District of Virginia.

 Prior to joining the firm, Nick was a Staff Attorney at Labaton Sucharow LLP, where he was a member of the team that successfully litigated and ultimately secured significant settlements in In re Broadcom Corp.
 Securities Litigation ($173.5 million settlement) and In re NovaGold Resources Inc. Securities Litigation ($28 million CDN).